stackbit/jamstackthemes/content/theme/gatsby-theme-novela.md

   - Contentful
 services:
   - Mailchimp
-date: 2019-08-01
+date: 2019-08-01T00:00:00.000Z
 github_branch: master
 featured: true
-description: Welcome to Novela, the simplest way to start publishing with Gatsby.
+description: 'Welcome to Novela, the simplest way to start publishing with Gatsby.'
+stale: false
 ---

 Welcome to Novela, the simplest way to start publishing with Gatsby.